kerinin/anonymizer/README.md

 If you want growl notifications when the build fails, download and install `growlnotify`, which you can get [here](http://growl.info/downloads#generaldownloads)

+There are some scripts included in the root directory:

+`build_frontend.sh`
-There are two scripts included in the main directory: `build_frontend.sh` builds the frontend and puts it in the `public` directory to be served by sinatra, `watch_frontend.sh` watches for changes to the frontend and re-compiles when needed.
+builds the frontend and puts it in the `public` directory to be served by sinatra

+`watch_frontend.sh`
+watches for changes to the frontend and re-compiles when needed.

+`load_db.rb`
+Populates the MongoDB database.
+Takes a file as an argument and creates a 'Subject' for each line in the file

+`fake_data.rb`
+Clears and populates the MongoDB database with fake Facebook notification email data.
+Takes an optional argument which is the upper limit on the number of random examples to generate for each template (defaults to 200)

 To get a development server running:

-    ./watch_frontend.sh
+    bundle install
+    bundle exec ruby fake_data.rb
+    bundle exec ruby watch_frontend.sh
-    ruby app.js
+    bundle exec ruby app.js

-(in different terminals)
+(those last two in different terminals)

 To do
 -----